tiago1548/PyCTools/wiki/C Documentation ‐ processInspect.c.md

 **Notes:**
 - CPU and I/O metrics are reported as deltas between start and end collection
 - Memory metrics are instantaneous values at the time of call

+#### `int start_metrics_monitoring(DWORD pid, DWORD metrics, DWORD intervalMs, int totalDurationMs, void (*callbackFn)(const char*, void*), void* userData)`

+Starts continuous monitoring of a process, collecting metrics at regular intervals and invoking a callback function with the results.

+**Parameters:**
+- `pid`: Process ID to monitor
+- `metrics`: Bitwise combination of METRIC_* flags indicating which metrics to collect
+- `intervalMs`: Interval between measurements in milliseconds
+- `totalDurationMs`: Total duration to monitor in milliseconds, or -1 for indefinite monitoring until explicitly stopped
+- `callbackFn`: Function pointer to a callback that will receive metrics data as a JSON string
+- `userData`: Optional user data pointer that will be passed to the callback function

+**Returns:**
+- `1` if monitoring successfully started
+- `0` on failure (invalid process, insufficient permissions, already monitoring)

+**Notes:**
+- Only one monitoring session can be active at a time
+- The callback function runs in the context of the monitoring thread
+- The JSON string passed to the callback is valid only for the duration of the callback

+#### `int stop_metrics_monitoring()`

+Stops an active continuous monitoring session.

+**Parameters:**
+- None

+**Returns:**
+- `1` if monitoring was successfully stopped
+- `0` if no monitoring was active

+**Notes:**
+- This function will wait up to 5 seconds for the monitoring thread to exit
+- All resources associated with monitoring are cleaned up when this function returns successfully

+#### `int is_metrics_monitoring_active()`

+Checks if a continuous monitoring session is currently active.

+**Parameters:**
+- None

+**Returns:**
+- `1` if a monitoring session is currently active
+- `0` if no monitoring is active

 ## Usage Examples